Ways to Manage Symptoms and Treat Psoriasis

 Topical drugs are applied to areas of skin affected by psoriasis symptoms.
 Common over-the-counter topical drugs include:1,3

 - Itch relief products

-Stronger topical treatments are available by prescription for treating symptoms, including:
+Stronger topical treatments are available by prescription.
+These include:1,4

 - Vectical (calcitriol)